 NCC-1 Receive Antenna System Control Unit and Filters

 Anita and I like to take advantage of the mild fall weather to do antenna projects at our QTH.
 We have completed two such projects this fall – the installation of a Two-Element Phased Receive System and a rebuild of the control cable interconnect system at the base of our tower.

 The NCC-1 System can be used to peak or null a specific incoming signal.
 It can also be applied to a noise source to null it out.
 The direction that it peaks or nulls in is determined by changing the phase relationship between the two Active Antenna Elements via the NCC-1 Controller.

 NCC-1 Filter Installation

 The first step in the project was to open the NCC-1 Control Unit to install a set of 80m and 160m bandpass filter boards.
 These filters prevent strong out-of-band signals (such as local AM radio stations) from overloading the NCC-1.
 The internal switches were also set to configure the NCC-1 to provide power from an external source to the receive antenna elements through the connecting coax cables.

 Installed Active Receive Antenna Element

 The next step in the project was to select a suitable location for installing the Receive Antenna Elements.
-We choose a spot on a ridge which allowed the two Antenna Elements to be separated by 135 ft (for operation on 160m/80m) and which provided a favorable orientation toward both Europe and Japan.
-The antenna elements use active circuitry to provide uniform phase performance between each element’s 8 1/2 foot whip antenna and the rest of the system.
+We choose a spot on a ridge that allowed the two Antenna Elements to be separated by 135 ft (for operation on 160m/80m) and which provided a favorable orientation toward both Europe and Japan.
+The antenna elements use active circuitry to provide uniform phase performance between each element’s 8 1/2-foot whip antenna and the rest of the system.
 The antenna elements should be separated by a 1/2 wavelength or more on the lowest band of operation from any towers or transmit antennas to enable the best possible noise rejection performance.

 Received Antenna Element Closeup